glubsy/mpv-limited-autoload/README.md

 2. Very large amounts of files are loaded into MPV's internal playlist, which may or may not be required by the user.
 Perhaps the user only wants a peek at what is inside the directory, perhaps the user wants a random selection of files.
 This script reduces the amount of files fetched from storage, akin to a "lazy load".

+## Known issue

+This plugin currently does not work with mounted FUSE file systems, most notably SSHFS.
+The entire SSHFS will crash, need more investigation and testing.

 # Installation

 ## Build

 ```
-gcc -o limited_autoload.so limited_autoload.c `pkg-config --cflags mpv` -shared -fPIC
+make
 ```

 Then copy `limited_autoload.so` into `${XDG_CONFIG_HOME}/mpv/scripts/` (or invoke the script with `mpv --scripts=/path/to/script`).

-A prebuilt GNU/Linux binary is available for your convenience at the release page.
+A prebuilt GNU/Linux binary is available for convenience in the release page (built on Arch Linux, may or may not work in other distributions).

 ## Configuration